mcmuralishclint/Project-LetsRise/README.md

 ![Alt text](github_images/user/contact.png?raw=true "Title")

 These are the main features and there are so many other features in the app which are not included above such Ratings, Validation, machine learning etc.

+## Things that I learned from this project

+- Use of CRUD in Django
+Although I've worked with CRUD before, I learnt how to use foreign keys and update related fields.
+- Login system
+Got fluent with the inbuilt django login system and could alter the default classes to create custom signup forms.
+- OAuth2 Login
+I've implemented Github login for now.
+Would love to experiment with the wechat api.
+Did not want to include facebook and instagram for now since they are blocked in China but implementing it won't be a problem.
+- Custom searchbars
+Using the filter method to filter data according to a set of given values.
+- Cooperating with frontend designers
+I've used a template for the frontend from colorlib.
+In an actual development environment, I would be asked to work with several other technicians.
+Adapting to someone else's code was indeed a challenging task for me and I overcame it.